GENERAL REGULATIONS/SAFETY REQUIREMENTS

 B. May carry 12 Propellant/Bee Hive rounds on their person.

-C. HWS are the only player class who can carry Grenade Rounds and Rockets.
+C. HWS is the only player class who can carry Grenade Rounds and Rockets.

 D. Limit one per squad.